rvrichards/ang2zulu/README.md

 * Golf    - Setting up a basic the value service.
 * Hotel   - Service - not working.
 * India   - Input goodness.
-* Juliett - Higlighting AngularJS directive: ngClass
+* Juliett - Changing css class settings, using ngClass.
-* Mike    -
+* Mike    - Using ng-include to include chunks of code.
 * November-
 * Oscar   -
 * Papa    -
 * Quebec  -
 * Romeo   -
-* Sierra  -
+* Sierra  - This will cover services.
 * Tango   -
 * Uniform -
 * Victor  -